WGBH-MLA/AAPB2/app/views/exhibits/native-narratives/contemporary-news.md

 - ["Indian Boarding Schools"](https://americanarchive.org/catalog/cpb-aacip_511-2z12n5049k) (KPCC-FM, Pasadena, California, 2001)

     For nearly two centuries after Europeans arrived in North America, they viewed education as a means to civilize and acculturate native peoples to what they believed to be superior European lifestyles.
 Because Indian culture was seen as intellectually and morally debased, the federal government removed many Native American children from their homes and sent them to boarding schools.
 Until the late 19th century, the government located many of these schools hundreds of miles from where the children lived.
 Indian parents protested the removal of their children, and in later years, the government situated more schools on reservations.
 Indian boarding schools continued into the 20th century and have been the subject of intense criticism from Native American leaders.
 In California, the state's only Indian boarding school was established one hundred years ago in the city of Riverside.
 And as series producer Ilsa Setziol reports, the school still exists today but with a revised mission.

+- [*Focus 580*; Boarding School Seasons: American Indian Families 1900-1940](https://americanarchive.org/catalog/cpb-aacip_16-2b8v97zx1j) (WILL Illinois Public Media, Urbana, Illinois, 2005)

+    This program is an interview with Dr. Brenda Child (Red Lake Ojibwe), Professor of American Studies at the University of Minnesota, on the history of Native American boarding schools.

 #### Other Topics